gmrider/stocksie/README.md

 stocksie
 ========

-Ruby CLI to calculate the value of an individuals stock options grant.
+Ruby CLI to calculate the value of an individual's stock options grant.